Skip to main content

 Accessory coverage pays for the damage or theft of the blade and its parts.

-The blade can get damaged easily if you hit something while plowing.
+The blade can get damaged if you hit something while plowing.
 It can also damage someone else’s driveway or property.
 You don’t want to pay for those repairs yourself.
 You want to get the blade fixed as soon as possible.
 If you have accessory coverage, you can get the blade repaired or replaced without spending too much money.

 For example, if someone sues you for damaging their property or injuring them, business insurance can help you pay for the legal fees and settlements.
 Business insurance can also cover your lost income if you can’t plow due to an accident or a weather event.